Privacy Statement - in full

 Why do we collect this information?

 We collect the majority of the information contained on your application or referrals to provide you with housing and associated services, such as carrying out of repairs and monitoring any defects.
+In technical terms this means we mainly use ‘performance of a contract’ as our legal basis for processing your data.

 We may collect other information as part of our community investment work.
-This will only ever be done with your explicit consent and when you sign-up to a particular service or opportunity.
+This will only ever be done with your consent and when you sign-up to a particular service or opportunity.

 How will we collect this information?